oliverturner/mrsravoon.uk/posts/genesis.md

 ---
-title: Genesis
+title: From The Fern on the Rock
 author: Paul Dehn
-summary: The original stanzas from "The Fern on the Rock"
+summary: The original stanzas
-order: 0
+date: 1965-01-01
 tags:
   - baboon
   - balloon